Human-Connection/quill-url-embeds/README.md

 Checks for URLs during typing and pasting and automatically converts them to embeds.

-Needs an REST endpoint, that provides meta infos for URLs.
+## Prerequisites

+Setup an instance of [embed-api](https://github.com/Human-Connection/Embed-API) to provide a REST endpoint for local development or on your production server.

 ## Install